NameMCPlus/NameMCplus/README.md

 # The Basics

-- Most features can be toggled from the extension's pop-up menu
+- Most features can be toggled on or off from the extension's pop-up menu.
 - Some special __capes__ and __badges__ are given out for donating to NameMC+ or by the developers themselves.
 Join the [Discord](https://discord.gg/ZwxFpPTpjt) to be alerted when you can earn one!
-- You can view a user's elytra by going to their skinview and pressing the "Show Elytra" button in the top right corner
+- You can view a user's elytra by going to their skinview and pressing the "Show Elytra" button in the top right corner.
-- If you hover over the account type, it's more specific (Migrated from Mojang, Newly Created (Microsoft), etc.)
+- If you hover over the account type, a tooltip pops up showing the specifics.
+(Migrated from Mojang, Newly Created (Microsoft), etc.)
-- Visiting a cape page will show you a description of how/why the cape was given out
+- Visiting a cape page will show you a description of how/why the cape was given out.

 # APIs Used